Share

 Since its inception in 1945, the U.S. has been the UN’s largest financial contributor.
 As a permanent member of the Security Council and host of UN headquarters in New York City, the U.S. holds significant clout at the UN, and its leadership in providing financial support to the organization is a reflection of that influential role.

-The fact is, from peacekeeping missions that promote stability in various parts of the world, to its work on nonproliferation, counterterrorism, and human rights, the UN is a force-multiplier for the U.S., addressing global challenges that the U.S. simply couldn’t confront alone.
+From peacekeeping missions that promote stability in various parts of the world to its work on nonproliferation, counterterrorism and human rights, the UN is a force multiplier for the U.S., addressing global challenges that the U.S. simply couldn’t confront alone.

 Funding from Member States for the UN system comes from two main sources: assessed and voluntary contributions.

-Assessed contributions are payments that all UN Member States are required to make.
-These assessments provide a reliable source of funding to core functions of the UN Secretariat via the UN regular and peacekeeping budgets.
-In addition, the UN’s specialized agencies have their own assessed budgets.
+Assessed contributions are payments that all Member States are required to make under the UN Charter.
+Assessments provide a reliable source of funding to core functions of the Secretariat through the UN regular and peacekeeping budgets.
+UN specialized agencies have their own assessed budgets.

 Why should the U.S. pay its UN dues?